wisssaam/FE_CloudScope/README.md

 document_type [ bills, invoices, reports, partialBills, partialConsumptionRatedReports, comsumptionRatedReports ]

-## 2bis - Create Function Graph to be notified by mail when new invoice are available
+## 2bis - Create FunctionGraph (fgs_send_smn_bills.py)

-in the function : fgs_send_smn_bills.py
+To be notified by mail when new invoice are available

-change also those values
+Change "cloudstore_credentials" and those values :

 ```{
         "identity": {